 hi, i’m paris martineau

-i’m committed to protecting my sources and writing fairly and accurately about the companies i cover. i do not accept gifts from businesses or individuals who might appear in my articles, and i do not pay for information or interviews.
+i do not accept gifts from businesses or individuals who might appear in my articles, and i do not pay for information or interviews.

 contact me securely via...